Midol Caffeine Free

 - This medicine is not approved for use in children younger than 12 years old.
 Talk with the doctor.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
-You will need to talk about the benefits and risks of using Midol Caffeine Free while you are pregnant.
+You will need to talk about the benefits and risks of using Midol Caffeine Free (acetaminophen and pamabrom) while you are pregnant.

 - Tell your doctor if you are breast-feeding.
 You will need to talk about any risks to your baby.